(For hypernatremia in neonates, see Neonatal Hypernatremia.)

 In patients with hypernatremia and euvolemia, free water can be replaced using either 5% D/W or 0.45% saline.

-Treatment of patients with central diabetes insipidus is discussed in see Treatment.
-Acquired nephrogenic diabetes insipidus is also discussed in see Nephrogenic Diabetes Insipidus.
+Treatment of patients with central diabetes insipidus is discussed in discussed in Treatment.
+Acquired nephrogenic diabetes insipidus is also discussed in discussed in Nephrogenic Diabetes Insipidus.

 In patients with hypernatremia and hypovolemia, particularly in patients with diabetes with nonketotic hyperglycemic coma, 0.45% saline can be given as an alternative to a combination of 0.9% normal saline and 5% D/W to replenish Na and free water.
 Alternatively, ECF volume and free water can be replaced separately, using the formula given previously to estimate the free water deficit.
 When severe acidosis (pH < 7.10) is present, NaHCO3 solution can be added to 5% D/W or 0.45% saline, as long as the final solution remains hypotonic.